petanco/scripting/README.md

   7- Show the user the last two user details so he/she can assure that the command has been run correctly

+You need csv_to_ldap.sh and ldifCSV.csv files to run the script.

+Run csv_to_ldap.sh and follow instructions.

+To use your own .csv:

+  - It must have 4 columns separated with semicolon ';'

+  - The first column can be anything, for example a number for each entry but it is not used in the proccess.

+  - Second column the uid name.
+It can´t have spaces

+  - Third column is the Organizational Unit.
+It must be created manually before running the program

+  - Fourth and last column is for User details.

 Enjoy :)